manojgayala/POPL1/Language Criticism.md

 As the program size increases, it becomes necessary to do casts for some variables in tureasy which can be seen as a disadvantage unlike python which takes care of such conversions internally.

 ### Statements and Blocks - rendering  hierarchy.
- Tureasy provides all the types of statements that are needed to express logic  in a programming language. i.e **Tureasy is Turing Complete.** (of course it will, as it is dedicated to the legendary computer scientist.)
+ Tureasy provides all the types of statements that are needed to express logic  in a programming language. i.e **Tureasy is Turing Complete.** (dedicated to the legendary computer scientist.)

 The formatted labelling of some statements make the control flow easier to manage.These statements can contain multiple expressions which makes the language more compact.

-Block of statements(Compound statements) in tureasy brings the concept of scope.These blocks are surrounded or bounded by the end of a statement for which it is considered as a body and ended with typically with a `\` .
+Block of statements (Compound statements) in tureasy brings the concept of scope.These blocks are bounded by the end of a statement marked with a `/` .

-But some blocks end with a different identifier.Functions end with a `%` and classes end with a `*%`. having different identifications for blocks depending on their hierarchical position, lets the code be more structured and also improves the readability of the program.
+But some blocks end with a different identifier.Functions end with a `%` and classes end with a `*%`.
+Having different identifications for blocks can be confusing to the user at first.
+But such difference also helps programmer in debugging her code unlike C where we have only curly braces for every block.

- These bounds for the blocks seem to be sensitive(not so rigid) but actually they are theoretically sufficient to detect a block and makes the compilation simpler.One way to use it effectively is to mention the end of block by `\` at the time when the block is created.

-Iterative statements in Tureasy provide an intuitive way to iterate over a collection of variables or over a range,In both these cases the implementation is the same as they are abstracted accordingly.
+Iterative statements in Tureasy provide an intuitive way to iterate over a collection of variables or over a range.
+In both these cases the implementation is the same as they are abstracted accordingly.
+Such generic syntax helps programmer to adapt to language easily.

 ### Functions - 	both a procedure and a pure function.